In This Article

 What are the Physical Signs of IV Drug Use?

 IV drug use is very invasive to veins.
 The most common injection site for injections is the forearm.
-However, areas on the leg, neck, hand, foot, or groin are sometimes also used.
+However, areas on the leg, neck, hand, foot, or groin are sometimes used.

 Immediately after administering IV drugs, there will be physical signs on the skin.
 Needle marks, scabs, or bruising may be visible soon after, especially if the same areas are repeatedly targeted.

 Over time, the physical signs of IV drug use can become very apparent.
-Skin and veins can easily become scarred, inflamed, and infected, which is very evident in most cases.
+Skin and veins can easily become scarred, inflamed, and infected, which is evident in most cases.

 Abscesses or even ulcers can also develop with continued intravenous drug use.
 Repeatedly injecting drugs into the same area causes vascular scarring, commonly referred to as “track marks.”